flutter/cocoon/CI_YAML.md

 ```

 **ignore_cache_paths** The paths within the cache that we do not want to include in the archive/current
 operation.
-These paths are assumed to have cache_root as a parent directory.
+The paths specified here will be deleted from disk.
+These paths are assumed to have
+cache_root as a parent directory.

 Example
 ```yaml